accert-dev/ACCERT/docs/source/new_page.rst

         $ python ../src/Main.py -i myinput.son
         $ code output.out

+.. admonition:: NOTICE!

+    Replace **../src/Main.py** with the path to your Main.py file, and the **myinput.son** file with the desired reactor .son file.

 *  This is used to collect various inputs from any given database for a nuclear reactor.

       *  For example: